-Taksim Square, a major transportation hub, gives us a taste of todays Istanbul.
+Taksim Square, a major transportation hub, gives us a good taste of modern Istanbul.
 The traffic circles a statue that celebrates the father of modern Turkey, Mustafa Kemal Atatürk.
 If Turkey is western-looking today, you can thank this man.

 In the nineteenth century, the Ottoman Empire was in a state of decline.
-Backing Germany in WWI and therefore losing, the decrepit old empire was swept away and from its remnants arose the modern Turkish republic...founded in 1923 by Atatürk.
+Backing Germany in World War I and therefore losing, the decrepit old empire was swept away and from its remnants arose the modern republic of Turkish...founded in 1923 by Atatürk.

-And the street offers a parade of interesting taste treats: Some shops drench everything in delicious honey.
+And the street offers an enticing parade of taste treats: These desserts come with plenty of honey.

-And for a fast meal with no language barrier, the ubiquitous cafeteria-style restaurants present a can-can of fresh and traditional Turkish food prepared in home-cooked style.
+And for a fast meal with no language barrier, ubiquitous cafeteria-style restaurants present a can-can of fresh and traditional Turkish food prepared in home cooked style.

 Stand still for a moment and watch the people.
 This is today's Turkey.
-Modern Turkey is a melting pot of twenty or so different ethnic groups. ...Turk, Kurd, Armenian, Jew, Greek, Georgian, and Gypsy...and styles from the very traditional to the latest.
+Modern Turkey is a melting pot of twenty or so different ethnic groups. ...Turk, Kurd, Armenian, Jew, Greek, Georgian, and Gypsy...and styles from the very traditional to the very latest.
 The city is a huge draw for visitors — still a crossroads of humanity.
-And according to the Turkish proverb, all guests are gifts from God.
+And according to the Turkish proverb, every guest is a gift from God.

 Like its bridge, Istanbul brings East and West together.
-With a complex weave of modern affluence, Western secularism, and traditional Muslim faith, it's a dynamic and stimulating city, well worth a visit.
+With a complex weave of modern affluence, Western secularism, and traditional Muslim faith, it's a dynamic and stimulating city, well worth experiencing.
 Thanks for joining us.
 I'm Rick Steves.
 Until next time...keep on travelin'.